CRUSHED GRANITE OVERLAY

 The brilliant color of the granite can be combined with integral color in the background concrete.
 Above is a southwestern color scheme suggesting terre cotta and turquoise.

-Granite resin has a very high non-skid coefficient due to its natural texture formed by the crushed granite in the resin base.
+Granite overlay has a very high non-skid coefficient due to its natural texture formed by the crushed granite in the acrylic base.
 The surface is sealed to protect it from stains.
 As granite contains quartz crystal, the material sparkles in the sunlight.